 William Crossing mentions that a fair was regularly held at Two Bridges which was followed by a sports day.
 He recounts a visit when there were some Devon wrestling matches taking place a couple of days after the fair,1974, p.68.
 Gerrish, p.28 tells us that by 1822 the Two Bridges fair was held on the Wednesday following the 16th of August when cattle, sheep and horses were sold.
 As can be seen above, the Tithe Map and Apportionment for 1840 clearly shows the enclosure number 855 a which is called ‘Fair Park’.
 The fair day later moved to a Thursday early in August.
 In Owens’ publication – ‘Book of New Fairs’ which was published in 1816 there is no mention of the fair at Two Bridges so it may well be that it began shortly after then?
 Crossing in another book states that the Two Bridges fair was replaced by the one held at nearby Princetown but sadly he makes no mention of when, 1977, p.126.
 Not only was it travellers that would use the inn, the area is well know for its good fishing and hunting and so it became a popular centre for hunters and their dogs, horses etc. Hemery, p.459, records how at one time there was a blacksmith’s shop at the inn who serviced customers and any passing travellers whose horse/pony had thrown a shoe.

 Back in the late 1980s I used to stay at the hotel quite a bit and I remember one very late winter’s night being awoken by a mad scratching and scrabbling noise coming from under the bed.
 The room was in complete darkness with a definite chill, I turned on the light and peered under the bed where a found the hotel cat.
 This explained the eerie noises and a quick glance over to the window explained the chill, the sash window had slipped open and the freezing moor air was wafting in.
 Around about the same time the hotel then had a small public bar and to this day I can still recall sitting in there and enjoying a pint or two after a day spent on the moor.
 It must have been about the same time when we once spent a disastrous New Year’s Day afternoon at the hotel, eating cream teas (as if that’s the very thing you need after all the Christmas feasting) and playing cards.
 The next occasion I had the pleasure of staying at the hotel was back in 2009 during some filming I did for the History Channel.
-The whole crew were in residence and the film company were picking up my tab.
+The whole crew were in residence and supposedly the film company were picking up my tab.
 It was a most comfortable stay with good food, the only disappointment was that I thought ‘film stars?’ when on expenses were allowed a limitless bar tab – this one extended to two pints :(.
+After three days of trucking the crew around Dartmoor the last night was payday.
+One by one each crew member went into a side room to collect their little brown envelopes.
+I was last to be summoned and was proudly presented with my wages – a baseball cap with the production company’s logo – “Oh thank you so much, I would really love to express my gratitude – but I won’t!”
 My most recent stay at the hotel was rather different as I enjoyed an evening meal in the company of William Crossing and his wife along with various other long departed Dartmoor celebrities – see HERE.

 Crossing W. 1974.
 Crossing’s Amid Devonia’s Alps.
 Newton Abbot: David & Charles.